TeachBooks/mirror_teachbook_manual/book/intro.md

 ## Contact
-If you encouter any issues, please contact Tom van Woudenberg, Robert Lanzafame or one of our TAs Caspar Jungbacker or Julie Kirsch at books-CEG@tudelt.nl.
+If you encouter any issues, please contact Tom van Woudenberg, Robert Lanzafame or one of our TAs Caspar Jungbacker or Julie Kirsch at books-CEG@tudelft.nl.